Strict inequalities for connective constants of transitive graphs: Introduction

 \item[4.]
 (Corollary \ref{thm:thm4}) Let $w$ be a non-trivial element of $\Ga$ that is not a generator, and let $\olG_w$ be the Cayley graph obtained by declaring $w$ to be a further generator.
 Then $\mu(G) < \mu(\olG_w)$. \end{itemize}

 The proofs follow partly the general approach of Kesten's proof of the pattern theorem, see \cite{hkI} and \cite[Sect.\ 7.2]{ms}.
 Any $n$-step SAW $\pi$ in the smaller graph $G$ lifts to a SAW $\pi'$ in the larger graph $G'$.
-The idea is to show that `most' such $\pi$ contain at least $an$ sub-walks for which the corresponding sections of $\pi'$ may be replaced by SAWs on $G'$.
+The idea is to show that `most' such $\pi$ contain at least $an$ sub-walks for which the corresponding sections of $\pi'$ may be replaced in at least two different ways by SAWs on $G'$.
 Different subsets of these sub-walks give rise to different SAWs on $G'$.
 The number of such subsets grows exponentially in $n$, and this introduces an exponential `entropic' factor in the count of SAWs.

 Whereas Kesten's proof and subsequent elaborations were directed at certain specific lattices, our results apply in the general setting of vertex-transitive graphs, and they require new algebraic and combinatorial techniques.
 Indeed, the work reported here may be the first systematic study of SAWs on general vertex-transitive graphs.